darkpioneer/Bluetooth-Snapcast/README.md

 This documentation outlines the steps to set up a Raspberry Pi to route Bluetooth audio input to a null-sink and then forward it to a Snapserver using a pipe or netcat (nc).
 This setup is ideal for creating a wireless multi-room audio system.

+## Motivation

+### The Need
+My journey began with a personal need: to stream audio from locally connected Bluetooth devices, like my phone, across multiple devices on my network.
+This was particularly important for enjoying podcasts and audiobooks seamlessly in different areas of my home.

+### The Solution
+This project addresses that need by enabling the Raspberry Pi to act as a bridge, streaming Bluetooth audio to all Snapclients on the network.
+Additionally, for an integrated experience, it allows for looping back the Bluetooth audio to the same Raspberry Pi.
+This is achieved by running Snapclient on the Pi itself and setting the appropriate source, ensuring a cohesive multi-room audio experience.

 ## Prerequisites
 - Raspberry Pi with Bluetooth capability.
 - Snapserver installed on the network.